-Figure 4-1 and Table 4-3 present the quarterly percentages of ENERGY STAR qualified heat pumps sold in California from 2000 through 2003.
-Before 2003, the statewide market share of ENERGY STAR qualified heat pumps ranged from a low of 9.33% in the third quarter of 2000 to high of 22.54% in the second quarter of 2002.
+Figure 4-1 and Table 4-3 present the quarterly percentages of ENERGY STAR qualified heat pumps sold in California from 2000 through 2004.
+Before 2003, the statewide market share of ENERGY STAR qualified heat pumps ranged from a low of 9.3% in the third quarter of 2000 to high of 22.5% in the second quarter of 2002.
 As with CACs, the ENERGY STAR specification for heat pumps changed during the fourth quarter of 2002.
 Heat pumps sold throughout 2003 have been compared to the new ENERGY STAR threshold level.
 The first quarter of 2003 showed a decline to 8.9%, the lowest seen during the period examined.
-However, the share began to recover quickly.
-In general, heat pump ENERGY STAR shares in 2003 are similar to those seen in 2000.
-However, it is important to understand that the
+However, the share began to recover quickly and, in general, heat pump ENERGY STAR shares in 2003 were similar to those seen in 2000.
+It is important to understand that the average efficiency of units sold under the 2003 specification is higher than those sold during